 Throughout the challenge, students engage with their local community to learn about STEM careers and the skills necessary to be employable and successful in STEM-related Pennsylvania industries.
 Developing solutions to problems rooted in the community will build the skills necessary for students to be successful in postsecondary STEM opportunities.
 To culminate the experience, students present their device and findings to a panel of judges.
 The challenge tests the teams’ communication, problem-solving, critical thinking skills and creativity, while providing a unique opportunity to share their creativity with students from across the state.

-There will be no Regional Competition held by the Intermediate Units for the 2020-21 school year.
-Instead, teams will compete in the State Competition only, which will take place virtually in April 2021.
-Each registered team will be provided with a $600 stipend to fabricate a prototype of their device. *Registered teams that do not produce a submission and compete in the state competition will be required to return the full stipend amount as noted on the webpage.
-Learn more about the stipend or how to remit those funds.
+There will be no Regional Competition held by the Intermediate Units for the 2021-22 school year.
+Instead, teams will compete in the State Competition only, which will take place virtually in April 2022.

 The competition will consist of two divisions: